ScottTunstall/LeetcodeMergeKSortedLists/README.md

 # LeetcodeMergeKSortedLists

-My solution for the Merge K Sorted Lists problem: https://leetcode.com/problems/merge-k-sorted-lists/ .
+My solution for the Merge K Sorted Lists problem (HARD difficulty): https://leetcode.com/problems/merge-k-sorted-lists/ .

 Hard?
 It was a doddle!